jdmonin/JSettlers2/doc/Database.md

 connection to it, and then how to turn on optional features for Game Scores or User Accounts.

-For these instructions we'll assume you already installed the PostgreSQL or MySQL software, or will download a SQLite JAR to avoid database server setup.
+For these instructions we'll assume you already installed the PostgreSQL, MariaDB, or MySQL software, or will download a SQLite JAR to avoid database server setup.
-JSettlers is tested with sqlite 3.15.1, mysql 5.5, and postgresql 8.4 and 9.5.
+JSettlers is tested with sqlite 3.27.2.1, mariadb 10.4, mysql 5.5, and postgresql 8.4, 9.5, 11.6, 12.1.

 You will need a JDBC driver JAR file in your classpath or the same directory as the JSettlers JAR, see below for details.
-Besides PostgreSQL, MySQL, or SQLite any JDBC database can be used, including Oracle or MS SQL Server; however only those three db types are tested in depth with JSettlers.
+Besides PostgreSQL, MySQL, MariaDB, or SQLite any JDBC database can be used, including Oracle or MS SQL Server; however only that list of db types are tested in depth with JSettlers.

 The default type and name for the database is MySQL and "socdata".
 To use another db type or another name, you'll need to specify it as a JDBC URL on the command line, such as:

-	-Djsettlers.db.url=jdbc:mysql://localhost/socdata
+`-Djsettlers.db.url=jdbc:mariadb://localhost/socdata`
 or

-	-Djsettlers.db.url=jdbc:postgresql://localhost/socdata
+`-Djsettlers.db.url=jdbc:mysql://localhost/socdata`
 or

-	-Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite
+`-Djsettlers.db.url=jdbc:postgresql://localhost/socdata`
+or
+`-Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite`

 If needed you can also specify a database username and password as:

-	-Djsettlers.db.user=socuser -Djsettlers.db.pass=socpass
+`-Djsettlers.db.user=socuser -Djsettlers.db.pass=socpass`

 or place them on the command line after the port number and max connections: